Electrical Systems Design for the Non-Electrical Engineer

 • Professionals responsible for electrical systems in commercial, institutional, or industrial facilities.

-• Plant engineers, utility engineers, and electrical contractors without formal EE training.
+• Plant & facility engineers, consultants, utility customer-interface engineers, and electrical contractors without formal EE training.

-• Designers and project managers seeking to improve their understanding of electrical distribution systems.
+• Designers and project managers seeking to improve their understanding of facility electrical distribution systems.

 Date